inonoob/pirowflo/Readme.md

 also populate the deque variable with the latest value from the waterrower.
 This will then be used by the WaterrowerBle script to send it over bluetooth Low Energy.

+If Reset send
+- Set reset to True
+- Set all values to 0
+If reset True

+If Reset send paddle still turning
+- Set reset to true

+Might wanna set the instantaneous pace to 65535 (0xff 0xff) if the Waterrower is at standstill.
+This is due to the fact that the Com module sends 0xff 0xff as it stands still.
+In coxswain the speed is calc as follows:

+    if (fields.flag(3)) {
+		setSpeed(500 * 100 / fields.get(Fields.UINT16)); // instantaneous pace

+If instantaneous pace is 0 this results in the equation being divided by 0 which brakes the code.
+This results in the code part to check reset has been performed not to be executed and then not working properly.
+Solution :

+either set during standstill the instantaneous pace to 65535 (0xff 0xff) or Coxswain fixes the code in order to be more robust against dividing by 0:

+    if (fields.flag(3)) {
+        if (fields.get(Fields.UINT16 == 0 || (fields.get(Fields.UINT16 == 65536){ // check if instantaneous pace is zero or 65536 to avoid to divid by 0
+            setSpeed(0);
+        }else{
+            setSpeed(500 * 100 / fields.get(Fields.UINT16)); // instantaneous pace
+        }
+    }

 #### WaterrowerBle

 ##### Setting up BLE part